davelens/forkcms-behat/README.md

 # Integration/functional testing with Behat + Mink in Fork CMS
 These files provide an infrastructure to create integration tests for your Fork CMS app.
-They are developed against Fork **3.5.1**
+They are developed against Fork **3.5.1** and are **not a perfect integration**.

+That said, so far it has proven to save a considerable amount of time in a number of Real World™ projects.

 The following packages are used:
 * Behat, a BDD framework including webdrivers.